IsenrichO/react-timeline/CONTRIBUTING.md

 <a name="question"></a> Got a Question or Problem?

 Reach out to me at [isenrich at yahoo dot com](mailto:isenrich@yahoo.com)!
-I try to be as responsive as possible and will reply to any inquiries as soon as possible.
+I try to be as responsive as possible and will reply to inquiries as such allows.

 <a name="submit"></a> Submission Guidelines